 Any orders that require assembly are hand assembled by yours truly.
 Envelope liners, invitation backings, belly bands, tags, pockets, ribbons- all of it is done by hand.

 NOTE: 'Assembly' is not the same thing as 'Stuffing + Mailing'.
 I do offer Stuffing + Mailing services at an extra fee.

 9. Can I assemble my own invitations to save money?

 I do not offer unassembled pieces.
 Assembly is included in the cost and you will receive the order fully assembled.
-The only thing that you will have to do is address (if you don't purchase digital calligraphy), stuff the envelopes and add postage.
+The only thing that you will have to do is address (if digital calligraphy isn't purchased), stuff, and add postage.

 10. How much postage will my invitation require?

 Every invitation suite is different.
 I always strongly recommend having one fully assembled invitation suite weighed at the post office before purchasing postage.
 It is better to be safe than sorry!
 If an order is mailed out with too little postage, each will get returned to you and you will have to purchase new envelopes and addressing.